k-u-bux/kubux-ai-image-generator/readme.md

 ### Generating Images

 1. Enter a detailed text prompt in the input area
+2. Optionally add a negative prompt to specify what you don't want in the image
+3. Optionally provide a context image URL for image-to-image generation
-2. Adjust generation settings as needed:
+4. Adjust generation settings as needed:
    - **Steps**: Higher values (20-48) for more detailed images, lower values (12-20) for faster generation
    - **Size**: Adjust the scale to control resolution (higher values create larger, more detailed images)
-   - **Aspect**: You adjust the aspect ratio by resizing the image window.
+   - **Aspect**: You adjust the aspect ratio by resizing the image window
+5. Select the model you want to use from the dropdown menu
-3. Click "Generate" to create your image
+6. Click "Generate" to create your image
-4. View, zoom and explore your generated image in the viewer
+7. View, zoom and explore your generated image in the viewer

-### Tips for Better Results
+### Image Viewer Controls

+- **Mouse Wheel**: Zoom in/out
+- **Left-Click + Drag**: Pan image when zoomed in
+- **F11**: Toggle fullscreen mode
-- Be specific and detailed in your prompts
+- **Keyboard +/=**: Zoom in
-- Include art style references (e.g., "oil painting", "digital art", "photorealistic")
-- Specify lighting, mood, and composition details
-- Use the history feature to refine successful prompts
+- **Keyboard -/_**: Zoom out
+- **Keyboard 0**: Reset zoom to fit window

+## Supported Models

+The application supports several models from [Together.ai](https://www.together.ai) and [Black Forest Labs](https://blackforestlabs.ai/), including:

+- FLUX.1 Pro
+- FLUX.1.1 Pro
+- Stable Diffusion XL 1.0 (broken)
+- FLUX.1 Schnell (including Free tier)
+- FLUX.1 Dev (with LoRA support)
+- FLUX.1 Canny (edge-based conditioning)
+- FLUX.1 Depth (depth-based conditioning)
+- FLUX.1 Redux (image variation and restyling)
+- FLUX.1 Kontext Dev (text and image input)

 ## Configuration

 The application stores its configuration in:
 - `~/.config/kubux-ai-image-generator/app_settings.json` - Application settings
 - `~/.config/kubux-ai-image-generator/prompt_history.json` - Saved prompts
+- `~/.config/kubux-ai-image-generator/neg_prompt_history.json` - Saved negative prompts
+- `~/.config/kubux-ai-image-generator/context_history.json` - Saved context image URLs

 Generated images are saved to:
 - `~/Pictures/kubux-ai-image-generator/`

-## Requirements

-- Python 3.8+
-- tkinter
-- PIL/Pillow
-- python-dotenv
-- requests
-- together

 ## Troubleshooting